TileDB-Inc/TileDB-PyBabylonJS/README.md

 jupyter labextension install .
 ```

-For classic notebook, you need to run:
+For a classic notebook, you need to run:

 ```
 jupyter nbextension install --sys-prefix --symlink --overwrite --py pybabylonjs